MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_EA_scope.md

 ---
 title: Subcontracting (Preview release)
-description: This topic provides an overview of the sucbontracting capabilities in Project Operations that are part of the October 2021 early access release.
+description: This topic provides an overview of the subcontracting capabilities in Project Operations that are part of the October 2021 early access release.
 author: rumant
 ms.date: 08/02/2021
 ms.topic: article